-3. How long are these benefits payable?
+4. How long are normal unemployment or sickness benefits payable?

 Normal unemployment or sickness benefits are each payable for up to 130 days (26 weeks) in a benefit year.
-The total amount of each kind of benefit that may be paid in the new benefit year cannot exceed the employee's railroad earnings in calendar year 2023, counting earnings up to \$2,448 per month.
+The total amount of each kind of benefit that may be paid in the new benefit year cannot exceed the employee's railroad earnings in calendar year 2024, counting earnings up to \$2,564 per month.